jpdarago/beeminder/README.md

 # Authentication

-The tool requires the username and API tokens.
+The tool requires the username and [API authentication token](https://api.beeminder.com/#auth).

-The username can be provided with the following options, in descending order of preference.
+The username and API token can be provided with the following options, in descending order of preference.

+For the token

 - CLI flag `--auth_token`.
 - Environment variable `BEEMINDER_AUTH_TOKEN`.